robfatland/costnotify/instructions/README.md

 ## Procedure overview

-- Create the S3 bucket in your account and turn on the accumulation process
+- If not already done: Create the S3 bucket in your account and turn on expense logging to that bucket
 - Create an IAM Role with some permission Policies.
   - This Role permits your Lambda to take action on the AWS cloud
 - Create an SNS Topic with a Subscription pointing at your email